Western Interstate Commission for Higher Education (WICHE)

 Out-of-state students from Western Interstate Commission for Higher Education (WICHE) states admitted to eligible CU College of Nursing undergraduate programs may be approved to receive a discounted tuition rate through the Western Undergraduate Exchange (WUE) program – saving students up to $150 per credit hour.

-WUE eligibility will be determined after an offer of admissions is made.
+WUE eligibility will be determined after an offer of admission is made.
 Notifications for how to apply will be delivered to all eligible admitted students by the Office of Admissions and Student Affairs.